Managing Your Money: An immediate annuity could protect your savings

 The financial services industry has a solution: it's called an immediate annuity.
 These products offer a way to ensure you'll receive a check every month for as long as you live.
 Immediate annuities provide a way to create your own pension, using the money you've saved for retirement.

 When you buy an immediate annuity, you give an insurance company your money in exchange for a guarantee that you'll receive a monthly check for the rest of your life or for a specific period of time.
 The amount of the payment you receive will depend on several factors, including your life expectancy and the age of your spouse if you include a spouse in your coverage.

 What you should consider before you buy an immediate annuity:

-Control of your money.
 Even the biggest supporters of immediate annuities say you should only use them for a portion of your retirement savings.
 The reason: Once you hand over your money, you're locked into the agreed upon monthly payment.
 If you underestimate your expenses or need money to buy a new car or for an emergency, you cannot get money from your annuity.
-An immediate annuity cannot be cashed in..
+An immediate annuity cannot be cashed in.
 It is an irrevocable one-time purchase.

-Fees.
-When you buy a fixed immediate annuity, you pay no loads nor management fees.
-That's surprisingly true for most fixed-type annuities.
-(If you buy a "variable" annuity, however, you will pay what's known as a "mortality and expense" fee plus an investment management fee.)
-There are no sales fees or back-end charges when you buy a fixed immediate annuity.
+When you buy a fixed immediate annuity, your agent is paid a commission directly by the insurance company.
+This commission is not deducted from your premium.
+Surprisingly, this is true for most types of fixed annuities.
+To learn more, read this article about annuity commissions.
+If you buy a "variable" annuity, however, you will pay what's known as a "mortality and expense" fee plus an investment management fee.